-Two different configurations will be tested in the residential program.
+Originally, two different configurations will be tested in the residential program.
 The first will include data collection and control through an installed "gateway" that will interface with the home devices via ZigBee.
 The gateway will utilize an internet connection to communicate with the utility.
 In the second configuration, the meter will replace the gateway and the meter communications system will serve as the communications path to the utility for data and control.
+Due to privacy concerns from customer feedback and operational concerns relating to provisioning devices that surfaced in discussions with the technology , the second configuration will not include appliance data.
+LIPA is in the process of rolling out DLC technology for residential customers and in dialogue with a vendor for the commercial demonstration.